List of Neighbours characters introduced in 2007: Josh Taylor

-Josh Taylor (not to be confused with undisputed super lightweight world champion, Josh Taylor) is played by Liam Hemsworth who made his first appearance on 29 October 2007.
+Josh Taylor is played by Liam Hemsworth who made his first appearance on 29 October 2007.
 The character and Hemsworth's casting details were announced on 13 July 2007.
 Hemsworth started filming his guest role in the same week.
 Josh was introduced as a love interest for Bridget Parker (Eloise Mignon).
 Josh uses a wheelchair and Hemsworth said he has "obviously been through a lot", but he is ready to help Bridget through her own difficult time.
 When Jackie Brygel from TV Week pointed out that Josh seems to have really fallen for Bridget, Hemsworth replied "Yes, it's love at first sight for him."
 However, he added that Bridget's former boyfriend was still "in the picture" as far as she is concerned.

 Josh became a paraplegic after a surfing accident.
 His family moved to Melbourne from Brisbane and Josh began attending physiotherapy sessions at the Erinsborough pool.
 During one session, he meets Bridget Parker, who is feeling sad because she is making slow progress with her recovery.
 Josh flirts with her and makes her feel better.
 He also tells her that he would do anything to walk again and that she should stick with her therapy.
 The pair grow closer and begin seeing each other.
 Josh becomes worried about Bridget when she stops attending her sessions and she tells him that she has given up.
 Josh is disgusted by her attitude and Bridget later decides to return.
 She also agrees to go on a date with him, where they share their first kiss.
 Bridget introduces Josh to her family and she asks him to go to an illegal rave with her.
 The roof of the warehouse collapses and many people are left trapped, including Josh and Bridget.
 Declan Napier (James Sorensen) pushes Josh to safety and Josh makes his way outside.
 Bridget becomes confused about her feelings after almost kissing Declan whilst they are trapped.
 Josh comes over to her house for dinner and Bridget realises that he is a great guy.
 Josh runs into Declan at the General Store and he tells him to back off from Bridget.
 Josh starts to realise that Bridget is not interested in spending time with him and when she backs out of meeting up, Josh confronts her.
 He tells her to sort things out with Declan as she clearly wants to be with him.